||Home | Worlds of Hollow Moon | Books | Music | A to Z | Shop||Contact | News ||

 “Patrol!
 Patrol!” squeaked the elf.
 “Check the perimeter!
 Report all intruders!”

-"This is a funny story, daddy," his daughter remarked, then frowned as the elf marched off the end of the bed and crashed to the floor.
-"I don't like it very much."
+“This is a funny story, daddy,” his daughter remarked.
+She frowned as the elf marched off the end of the bed and crashed to the floor.
+“I don’t like it very much.”

 “Hmm...” murmured Alberich.
 The elf’s hat had fallen off as it fell.
 He retrieved the twitching figure and withdrew the data rod.

-His blood ran cold as he caught sight of a faint and almost-obliterated letter 'G' on the side of the rod.
-He slotted the data rod into his wristpad, tapped the screen to open the index and with a sinking heart realised what had happened.
-Janus had marked his own rod with a 'G', possibly for 'Grimm', but the same legend somehow had been scrubbed from the sentry robot's rod.
+His blood ran cold as he caught sight of a faint and almost-obliterated letter ‘G’ on the side of the rod.
+He slotted the data rod into his wristpad, tapped the screen to read the file summary and with a sinking heart realised what had happened.
+Janus had marked his own rod with a ‘G’, possibly for ‘Grimm’, but the same legend somehow had been scrubbed from the sentry robot’s rod.
 The question of whether it had been a genuine accident or not would have to wait.
-His immediate concern was that there were two giant mechanical wolves roaming the resort with their artificial brains filled with fairy tales.
+His immediate concern was that there were two giant mechanical wolves roaming the resort with their artificial brains filled with fairytales.

 “Janus!” he murmured.
 “The fool!”

-His daughter's eyes went wide and she frowned at his muttered outburst.
-After reassuring her with a hug and a promise to return with a proper story, Alberich slipped out of her room, brought up Janus' contact details on his wristpad and opened the communicator channel.
-Moments later, the worried expression of his colleague appeared on the wristpad's tiny screen.
+His daughter, her eyes wide, frowned at his muttered outburst.
+After reassuring her with a hug and a promise to return with a proper story, Alberich slipped from her room, brought up Janus’ contact details on his wristpad and opened the communicator channel.
+Moments later, the worried expression of his colleague appeared on the wristpad’s tiny screen.
 It was difficult to tell where Janus was, but by the way the picture lurched he guessed the man was in some sort of vehicle.

 “Get back here now!”
 Alberich snapped.
 “Christmas has been cancelled!”